Yandex Cloud

 CLI

-1. In the management console, select the folder where the backup is located.
+1. In the management console, select the folder containing the backup.

 3. In the left-hand panel, select Backups and open the BareMetal servers tab.

-4. In the row with the backup to restore the BareMetal server from, click and select Recover BareMetal server.
+4. Next to the backup you need to restore your BareMetal server from, click and select Recover BareMetal server.

-5. In the window that opens, select the server you created the selected backup from.
+5. In the window that opens, select the server used to create the selected backup.
 This server will be marked in the list as (current).

 6. Click Restore.

-1. Get a list of backups for the server by specifying its ID:
+1. Get a list of backups for the server, specifying its ID:

 yc backup backup list \